imennajar/python-challenge/README.md

 ```
 # Tip:🪄

-Python offers a huge libraries with multiple predifined functions and methods to facilitate programming.
-Here some examples:
+Python offers huge libraries with multiple predefined functions and methods to facilitate programming.
+Here are some examples:
 - Len: Returns the length of a list
 - Sum: Returns the total of all elements in a list instead of a hole loop
 - Min, Max: Return the minimum and the maximum values in a list